alvinabad/unix-tools/Cygwin/README.md

 *** Query: Do you want to use a different name? (yes/no) no
 ```

-Do not install as a service if you don't admin rights.
+Do not install as a service if you don't have admin rights.

 4. Set up sshd config
 ```